shabaz123/teseo_iii_gnss/README.md

 <img width="100%" align="left" src="board-layout.jpg">

+The board expects **3.3V logic levels**, but is powered from **5V**.
+If you wish to use a higher voltage (up to 12V) to power the board, then TVS diode D1 needs to be removed or changed to a different value.

 To test the board, it is recommended to obtain a USB-UART adapter, and download ST Teseo Suite Pro.

 The repository also contains an Arduino library.
 The Arduino must use **3.3V logic-levels** (_not_ 5V), and must support a **Serial1** interface.
 The Arduino Uno R3, and the classic Arduino Nano, do _not_ support a Serial1 interface.